Volume 31, Number 4—April 2025

 All pathogens¶ | NA | NA | 53,300 (35,800‒74,600) | NA | NA | 931 (530‒1,460) |

-*Means and CrIs were rounded off; unrounded numbers are shown in Appendix 3 Table 2.
-CrI, credible interval; NA, not applicable; NPA, non-pregnancy associated; PA, pregnancy associated; STEC, Shiga toxin–producing Escherichia coli. †Estimates according to the average US population during 2017–2019. ‡Percentage of patients who were hospitalized or died; data is from the Foodborne Diseases Active Surveillance Network (2017–2019). §Percentage of patients who were hospitalized or died; data is from the Foodborne Disease Outbreak Surveillance System (2010–2019). ¶Total number of illnesses and the number of domestically acquired foodborne illness were the sum of the estimates for corresponding subgroups. #Percentage hospitalized and died from the US Centers for Disease Control and Prevention’s Listeria Initiative (2017–2019).
-We estimated an additional 38 (90% CrI: 28‒47) fetal deaths of which 37 (90% CrI: 27‒45) were estimated to be domestically-acquired, foodborne. **Rates of hospitalizations and deaths from the National Inpatient Sample of the Healthcare Cost and Utilization Project (hospitalizations) and the National Center for Health Statistics (NCHS) multiple-cause-of-mortality dataset (deaths) for norovirus (2) applied to the US population during 2017–2019. ††According to the rates of hospitalizations and deaths from the National Inpatient Sample (2016–2019) applied to the U.S. population during 2017–2019.
+*Means and CrIs were rounded off; unrounded numbers are shown in Appendix 3 Table 2 (https://wwwnc.cdc.gov/EID/article/31/4/24-0913-App1.pdf).
+CrI, credible interval; NA, not applicable; NPA, non–pregnancy-associated; PA, pregnancy-associated; STEC, Shiga toxin–producing Escherichia coli. †Estimates according to the average US population during 2017–2019. ‡Percentage of patients who were hospitalized or died; data are from the Foodborne Diseases Active Surveillance Network (2017–2019). §Percentage of patients who were hospitalized or died; data are from the Foodborne Disease Outbreak Surveillance System (2010–2019). ¶Total numbers of hospitalizations and deaths were the sum of the estimates for corresponding subgroups. #Percentage hospitalized and died from the Centers for Disease Control and Prevention Listeria Initiative (2017–2019).
+We estimated an additional 38 (90% CrI 28‒47) fetal deaths, of which 37 (90% CrI 27‒45) were estimated to be the results of domestically acquired foodborne illness. **Rates of hospitalizations and deaths from the National Inpatient Sample of the Healthcare Cost and Utilization Project (hospitalizations) and the , Centers for Disease Control and Prevention National Center for Health Statistics multiple-cause-of-mortality dataset (deaths) for norovirus (2) applied to the US population during 2017–2019. ††According to the rates of hospitalizations and deaths from the National Inpatient Sample (2016–2019) applied to the US population during 2017–2019.